Greater-London-Authority/ldn-viz-tools/apps/web/src/content/design-system/foundations/typography.md

 ## Principles

 Typography is the art and technique of arranging type to make written language legible, readable and appealing when displayed.
 We have developed a typographic system to unify our apps, charts and graphical output.
-When combined with our spacing rules our designs and interfaces should achieve balance and harmony.
+When combined with our spacing rules our designs and interfaces should be balanced and harmonious.

 ### Font